CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 The purpose of content availability is to check if a content 3D model exists before making a network request.
 If content is marked as unavailable, the network request for that file must be skipped.

-A content availability bit can only be set if the corresponding tile availability bit is set.
+If content availability is 1 its corresponding tile availability must also be 1.
 Otherwise, it would be possible to specify content files that are not reachable by the tiles of the tileset.

+If content availability is 0 and its corresponding tile availability is 1 then the tile is considered to be an empty tile.

 When a subtree has at least one tile with content, content availability is required.
 If no tile in the subtree has content, then content availability is disallowed.